sgraden/vpc/getting-started.md

 * [Instructions](vpc-user-permissions.html) to verify or obtain the correct permissions, which must be granted by the master or primary user of your account.
 * [Instructions](how-to-verify-access.html) to verify access to the user interface, command line interface and APIs for the IBM Cloud Virtual Private Cloud Beta.

+## General Overview of Steps

+For a "big picture" overview of how you'll set up your VPC and get it going, please refer to our [Quick Overview Document](quick-overview.html).